rzr/iotivity-example/README.md

 * https://wiki.iotivity.org/os

-For the record, it has been tested with:
+For the record, some subprojects were tested with:

+* Iotivity 1.3.0+ on Fedora:24
 * Iotivity 1.2.1+ on Tizen:Common
 * Iotivity 1.2.0+ on Yocto's poky
 * IoTivity 1.2.0+ on GNU/Linux system (Debian).